 Metallic accents are fitting for most any decor display.
 Halloween is no exception!
 Inspired by curiosities found in a haunted apothecary, these trophies of the most unusual specimens are super easy to make.

-As though creatures from the lost lagoon, plastic fish and crustaceans are sealed in Super Surface Sealer.
-When dry, a coat of 24KT Pure Gold metallic spray enrich them for display on wood plaques colored in ultra matte black, Ink übermatte spray.
+As though creatures from the lost lagoon, plastic fish and crustaceans are sealed in 656 Super Surface Sealer.
+When dry, a coat of 24KT Pure Gold metallic spray enrich them for display on wood plaques colored in 725 Flat Black, spray.
 Would you have guessed the tube of educational ‘sea creatures’ from the craft store could evoke such mystery?

 The red accent color is now introduced… and in a big way!
 Don’t you need a skull candelabra to light the moonless night??

-To make, gather a thrifted metal candelabra, styrofoam skeleton heads, battery operated taper candles, übermatte spray in Radish and Ink, and a hot glue gun.
-Mask the flame of the candles with tape then spray them in Ink.
+To make, gather a thrifted metal candelabra, styrofoam skeleton heads, battery operated taper candles, COLORTOOL spray in Carnation Red and Flat Black, and a hot glue gun.
+Mask the flame of the candles with tape then spray them in Flat Black.
 Carve a hole into the bottom of the skulls to slip over the candleholder.
 Glue the skulls firmly in place.
 Note, gluing does not need to be neat… drips are ok, if not desired!
 Now, also carve a hole into the top of the skulls to hold the candles.
 Glue the black candles firmly into the top of skulls.
-Be sure not to cover the On/Off Seam.
-Spray the candelabra, skulls and base of candles in Radish.
+Be sure not to cover the On/Off seam.
+Spray the candelabra, skulls and base of candles in Carnation Red.